 Getting your mix sound right – especially in the low-frequency area – can be challenging.
 If you don’t have a proper listening environment and a decent monitoring system you easily end up with an unbalanced mix that doesn’t translate very well to other audio systems (club PA’s, car stereo’s, etc).

 In a situation like this, spectrum analyzer comes in very helpful.
 It will show you visually what’s going on in your mix in frequency-wise and this will help you to tweak your sounds in a way that they won’t clash with each other too much.

-In addition to the built-in analyzers that comes with your DAW, there’s a bunch of really good free third party spectrum analyzer plugins available such as Voxengo SPAN and Blue Cat Audio’s FreqAnalyst.
-My personal favourite is the Seven Phases Spectrum Analyzer (if the original link is down, check out here or here).
-I like it because it can show the frequency peaks as bars and personally, I find it easier to read bars than curves.
+In addition to the built-in analyzers that come with your DAW, there’s a bunch of really good free third party spectrum analyzer plugins available such as iZotope Insight, Voxengo SPAN, and Blue Cat Audio’s FreqAnalyst.
+My personal favorite is SPAN I like it because it can show the frequency peaks as bars and personally, I find it easier to read bars than curves.

 But how do you use a spectrum analyzer in practice?

 Firstly, it’s a good idea to drop it into a Master channel.
 This way you can see the frequency spectrum of each sound in your mix individually (by soloing the tracks/channels) as well as the whole mix.